KaioOura/MetroidVaniaGame/README.md

 # MetroidVaniaGame

-Peronsal project to test and learn features and code skills.
+Peronsal project to test and learn features and enhance code skills.

-Also to have fun, I love metroidvanias, making one by myself would be amazing!
+Also to have fun, I love metroidvanias, making one by myself would be awesome!